OSOceanAcoustics/echopype/docs/source/roadmap.md

 ## Data processing levels

 We plan to put together a set of clearly defined progression of data processing levels for active ocean sonar data, spanning the continuum from raw data records to acoustically derived  biological information.
-The development will leverage the accumulated experience from remote sensing and large-scale, long-term environmental observing communities (e.g., [NASA Data Processing Levels](https://earthdata.nasa.gov/collaborate/open-data-services-and-software/data-information-policy/data-levels/)).
+The development will leverage the accumulated experience from satellite remote sensing community and large-scale, long-term environmental observing programs (see examples from [NASA](https://earthdata.nasa.gov/collaborate/open-data-services-and-software/data-information-policy/data-levels/), [IFREMER](http://en.data.ifremer.fr/All-about-data/Data-management/Processing-levels), and [NEON](https://www.neonscience.org/data/about-data/data-processing-publication)).
 We will embed the processing provenance specifications in the echopype computational pipeline.

 See PAGE X for our current draft of data processing levels.
 [WHERE SHOULD THIS GO?]